AdobeDocs/data-collection-apis/src/pages/endpoints/interact/index.md

 | `requestId` | `String` | No | Provide an external request tracing ID.
 If none is provided, the Edge Network generates one for you and includes it in the response. |

 A successful response returns HTTP status `200 OK`, with one or more `Handle` objects, depending on the real-time edge services enabled in the datastream configuration.

+The `locationHint:result` handle in the response identifies the edge server that processed the request.
+To keep subsequent requests in the same session on that server, include the value in the URL path.
+See [Location hints](../../getting-started/location-hints.md) for details.